knobs-dev/indid-documentation/api/getOpStatus.md

-# Get the status of an userOperation
+# Get the status of a userOperation

-Category: User Operation
+Category: `User Operation`

-Description: Retrieves the status of an userOperation. (request type: string that represents the userOp transaction hash).
+Description: Retrieves the status of a userOperation. (request type: string that represents the userOp transaction hash).
 The response is a JSON containing all the userOp info from the bundler.

 Type: `GET`